Malus coronaria, Sweet Crabapple 12-18″ Native Bare Root Tree, Spring Ship Only

 Description

-The native Southern crabapple is a shrub or small tree, 20 to 30 feet in height.
+The native Sweet crabapple is a shrub or small tree, 20 to 30 feet in height.
 Its native habitat is pine woodlands or mixed woods, in open to medium densities.
 Its branches spread outward to form a rounded open crown.
 Some states consider this native to be threatened or “of concern” due to losses of native habitats or inadequate reseeding.

-Southern crabapple in full sun or part shade will encourage more blooms and fruiting.
+Plant in full sun or part shade will encourage more blooms and fruiting.
 Any pruning needed is mostly for ground suckers or for shaping the tree by removing unwanted or problem branches, such as those crossing or rubbing against each other.
 Well-drained, but moist and slightly acid soils are appropriate.
 It can grow in flat or sloped areas but does need some space.
 It works well near the borders of woodlands, as a backdrop to a fence, or in “wild” or native areas.

 Some prefer the crabapple for its beautiful blooms and small apples for jellies and jams but prefer that it be away from a mowing or walking area due to those same small fruits that fall onto the ground.